How To: MSME Startup in PH - DTI, Permits, & BIR in AI Era

 The 10 key requirements for establishing your business.

 The Department of Trade and Industry (DTI) has complete information on its website.
-They also give free webinars online or face-to-face seminars that help anyone decide what business industry to enter and what type of business entity to establish.
+They also give free webinars online or face-to-face seminars that help decide what industry and business entity to establish.
 They also give higher-quality webinars at an affordable fee, for any special needs in establishing your business in the Philippines.

 Establishing a Business Name for an MSME Startup

 Choose a business name that is easy to remember.
-For starters, go to the business name registration web page of the DTI, and pick a specific name accepted by the format given by the DTI.
-Think of your business like a distinct entity separate from other business entities.
-The DTI website helps in establishing the name for your business.
-No need to give too much importance to the name as there is more to the business entity than just the name.
-Also, there are other practical components of the business that need to be kept in mind to make it work.
+Go to the business name registration web page of the DTI, and pick a specific name accepted by the DTI.
+Think of your business as a distinct entity from other business entities.
+The DTI website helps in finding a name for your business.

 Certificate of Authority

-An easy business entity to begin with is the Barangay Micro Business Enterprise (BMBE).
-This type of business has many incentives, such as exemption from the minimum wage law, credit privileges, and exemptions from annual income tax.
-To know more about the Barangay Micro Business Enterprise, you can visit its web page at https://bmbe.dti.gov.ph/index/ (BMBE Registration, Anytime, Anywhere!)
-There are also many videos of the DTI on YouTube to guide you in understanding this business entity.
-Once registered, you receive a Certificate of Authority granting the privilege to do business with a BMBE entity (a category of the Microbusiness in MSME) and the option to renew after a period of two years.
+An easy business entity is the Barangay Micro Business Enterprise (BMBE).
+This business has many incentives, such as exemption from the minimum wage law, credit privileges, and exemptions from annual income tax.
+To know more about the Barangay Micro Business Enterprise, you can visit its web page at BMBE Registration, Anytime, Anywhere!
+There are many videos published by the DTI on YouTube to for understanding the BMBE.
+Once registered, you receive a Certificate of Authority granting the privilege to operate as a BMBE entity (a category of the Micro Enterprise in MSME) and the option to renew after a period of two years.

 Sole proprietorships are registered with the Department of Trade and Industry.
 One-person corporations, partnerships, and corporate entities are registered with the Securities and Exchange Commission (SEC).